DayuanTan/multicast-programming-multicast-ordering/README.md

 ![](img/total_order_update.png)

-Examples of FIFO,  Causal and Total ordering refer to [Prof. Banerjee's slides](slides).
+Examples of FIFO,  Causal and Total ordering refer to [Prof. Banerjee's slides](slides) and [here](https://courses.engr.illinois.edu/cs425/fa2020/L16.FA20.pdf).

+## 2.4 Message structure

+It is worth to highlight that the message data structure of three multicast ordering algorithms are different.
+- **FIFO ordering**: each process(node) multicast its own local clock (sequence number) to all
+- **Causal ordering**: each process(node) multicast the vector clocks which includes all process(node)'s clocks array (sequence numbers array) to all
+- **Total ordering**: the multicast messages from sequencer to all contain the global sequence number

 # 3. Assignment step details